Azure-Samples/java-microservices-aks-lab/docs/07_openlab_security_aks.md

 - Expose the admin server
 - Configure WAF on Application Gateway

-## Challenge Duration
+## Lab Duration

 - **Estimated Time**: 60 minutes

 ## Instructions

-During this challenge, you will:
+During this lab, you will:

 - Update your microservices to use an internal loadbalancer
 - Create additional networking resources